Track Your Progress in Language Learning – 6 Easy Ways to Do It

-And then one day I decided to buy myself scales.
-I joyously stepped on them just to see that I hit 100 kg mark.
+And then, one day, I decided to buy myself scales.
+I joyously stepped on them to see that I hit 100 kg mark.
 WHAT?!
-I came to my sense around that time and started tracking, not only my weight but my learning progress as well.
+I came to my senses around that time and started tracking, not only my weight but my learning progress as well.

-Can you actually imagine a runner who just runs around and one day shouts out: “I’m gonna win a marathon”!
-And then an old man standing nearby strikes a conversation, something along these lines:
+Can you imagine a runner who runs around and one day shouts out: "I'm gonna win a marathon"!
+And then an older man standing nearby strikes a conversation, something along these lines:

 - "That's amazing!
 So what's your best time so far?"

 + "Best?
 Uhmm, dunno, really.
 I guess it's not that important to me."